Stephen313k/Emerging-technologies/README.md

 Note: Extra exercises have been done in the extra folder such as: qiskit-introduction, iris-classification, and more.
 ***

-This repository contains an overview of the numpy.random package in a jupyter notebook.

 ## Quick steps
 You can view the notebook in static form by clicking the image: